 Step One: Create the Stack

-Begin by deciding what order you want your pumpkins to stack, and how many pumpkins you want in the stack.
+Begin by deciding what order you want your pumpkins to stack and how many pumpkins you want in the stack.
 I recommend using the largest pumpkin the bottom pumpkin.
-If your pumpkins are a bit small or wobbly you can also try placing them in a planter or a pot when you’re finished.
-If you don’t have a large pumpkin to use as the base, you may want to purchase one.
+If your pumpkins are a bit small or wobbly, you can also try placing them in a planter or a pot when you’re finished.
+You may want to purchase one if you don’t have a large pumpkin to use as the base.

-For this project to work, you need to use plastic pumpkins that have a light attachment in the back.
+For this project to work, you must use plastic pumpkins with a light attachment in the back.
 A few of my pumpkins have a light attachment in the bottom.
-You can use those if you want but you’ll need to find another way to light the pumpkins.
+You can use those if you want, but you’ll need to find another way to light the pumpkins.

-Using sharp scissors cut a small hole in the bottom of the middle and top pumpkins.
-It just needs to be large enough to fit the stem of the pumpkin below it.
+Using sharp scissors (or a craft knife), cut a small hole in the bottom of the middle and top pumpkins.
+It just needs to be large enough to fit the pumpkin stem below it.
 You can also use a utility knife, but I prefer to work with heavy-duty scissors.

-TIP: If you’re having a hard time cutting the base of the pumpkins try using a Dremel tool.
+TIP: If you’re having difficulty cutting the base of the pumpkins, try using a Dremel tool.

 When I first created this project, I tried to attach the pumpkins with hot glue, but it did not stick to the plastic.
 It just peeled off.